North West MRCOG Part 2 Written Course. 17th. to Saturday 22nd. January 2011.

 The aim of this course is to help you prepare for the part 2 written examination.

-These will be covered and examples provided.
+There are techniques to learn - these will be covered and examples provided.

 Specialist subjects that you may not have dealt with directly: